mainmatter/mainmatter.com/src/posts/2023-07-22-the-case-for-rust-on-the-web.md

   as well as in the open source space.</p><p>In this post, I want to share why we''re confident taking that bet and why we believe Rust has a great future ahead of it in the web and cloud space.</p>'
-image: "/assets/images/posts/2023-06-09-securing-the-ecosystems-investment-in-emberjs/header-illustration.jpg"
+image: "/assets/images/posts/2023-07-22-the-case-for-rust-on-the-web/header.png"
-imageAlt: "The Ember logo on a gray backround picture"
+imageAlt: "The Rust logo on top of a stylized world map"
 ---

 Rust has received a lot of developer attention and love ever since it entered